Pachuco: Etymology

 The origin of the word "pachuco" is uncertain, but one theory connects it to the city of El Paso, Texas, which was sometimes referred to as "Chuco Town" or "El Chuco".
 People migrating to El Paso from Ciudad Juarez would say, in Spanish, that they were going "pa' El Chuco".
-Some say "pa El Chuco" comes from the words Shoe Co., a shoe company that was located in El Paso in the 1940s during the war.
-The majority of Mexican migrants would cross the border in order to work for this famous shoe company in El Paso.
-Throughout the years the term "pa El Chuco" was used when Mexican immigrants were heading to El Paso looking for a job.
-In order to cross the American border with success the migrants would have to dress nice and look nice; otherwise, they would get rejected at the border.
+Some say "pa El Chuco" comes from the words Shoe Co., a shoe company that operated in El Paso in the 1940s during the war.
+The majority of Mexican migrants crossed the border to work for this company.
+The term "pa El Chuco" was used when Mexican immigrants headed to El Paso looking for a job.
+To get across the border the migrants had to dress well.
 These migrants became known as pachucos.

-"Pachuco" could also have derived from the name of the city of Pachuca, Hidalgo, Mexico, as the majority of Mexican migration to the United States came from the Central Plateau region, of which Hidalgo is a part.
+"Pachuco" may also have derived from the city of Pachuca, Hidalgo, Mexico, as most Mexican migration to the U.S. came from the Central Plateau region, where Hidalgo is.

-Connections have also been found between "Pachucos" and mixed civilians who lived near the Mexican–American border during the turn of the century, and between "Pachucos" and the poor soldiers who fought in the Mexican Revolution in the armies of Pancho Villa.
+Connections have also been found between "Pachucos" and mixed civilians who lived near the Mexico–U.S. border at the turn of the century, and between "Pachucos" and the poor soldiers who fought in the Mexican Revolution in Pancho Villa's armies.